dak0rn/jeopardy/README.md

 ## Serving
 Can be statically served w/out pre-processing.
-For local development, have python installed and run `run.sh`
+For local development, have python installed and run `run.sh`, accessible on :7777